Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: Introduction

-We remark that this approach is very much like the Perron's approach in standard PDE viscosity theory.
-However, there are two major differences.
-First, in standard Perron's approach, $\ol u$ and $\ul u$ are extremality of viscosity semi-solutions, while here they are extremality of classical semi-solutions.
+We remark that this approach is very much like Perron's approach in standard PDE viscosity theory.
+However, there are two major differences: First, in the standard Perron approach, $\ol u$ and $\ul u$ are the extremality of viscosity semi-solutions, while here they are the extremality of classical semi-solutions.
 This requires the smoothness of the above $\ol u^\e$ and $\ul u^\e$ and thus makes their construction harder.
-More importantly, the standard Perron's approach assumes comparison principle and uses it to obtain the existence of viscosity solutions, while we are using \reff{Perron-Introduction} to prove the comparison principle.
-So the required techniques are quite different.
+More importantly, the standard Perron approach assumes the comparison principle and uses it to obtain the existence of viscosity solutions, while we use (\ref{Perron-Introduction}) to prove the comparison principle.
+Thus the required techniques are quite different.

-Once we have the comparison principle, then following the idea of the standard Perron's approach we see $\ol u= \ul u$ is indeed the unique viscosity solution of the path dependent PDE.
-So we have both existence and uniqueness.
-Our result covers quite general classes of path dependent PDEs, including those not accessible in the existing literature of stochastic analysis.
-One particular application is the existence of the game value for a path dependent zero sum stochastic differential game, due to our wellposedness result of the path dependent Bellman-Isaacs equation, see Pham and Zhang \cite{PZ}.
-We also refer to Henry-Labordere, Tan, and Touzi \cite{HTT} and Zhang and Zhuo \cite{ZZ} for applications of our results on numerical methods for path dependent PDEs.
+Once we have the comparison principle, then following the idea of the standard Perron approach, we see $\ol u= \ul u$ is indeed the unique viscosity solution of the path-dependent PDE, so we have both existence and uniqueness.
+Our result covers quite general classes of path-dependent PDEs, including those not accessible in the existing literature of stochastic analysis.
+One particular application is the existence of the game value for a path-dependent zero sum stochastic differential game, due to our well-posedness result of the path-dependent Bellman--Isaacs equation; see Pham and Zhang \cite{PZ}.
+We also refer to Henry-Labordere, Tan and Touzi \cite{HTT} and Zhang and Zhuo \cite{ZZ} for applications of our results to numerical methods for path-dependent PDEs.